Lybra (LBR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lybra Historical Price

-According to the latest data gathered on Lybra live price page, the current price of Lybra is 0.009595USD.
+According to the latest data gathered on Lybra live price page, the current price of Lybra is 0.008795USD.
 The circulating supply of Lybra(LBR) is

 In the past 24 hours, Lybra has shown a price movement of